Parisasuchdev/python_tutorial/README.md

 #### Open Terminal

-Once Anaconda is installed, open your terminal (or Anaconda Prompt on Windows) to run the following commands to check the installations:
+Once Anaconda is installed, open your terminal to run the following commands to check the installations:

 ```bash
 conda --version